 “The timing was the worst, and basically all the money we made on Valentine’s Day is going into fixing everything.
 I guess it’s also kind of good because we actually had some income coming in to cover the damages,” Goldberg says.

 According to Goldberg, another restaurant, across the bridge in Pointe-Saint-Charles, was also targeted on February 12, sustaining similar damages.
-Some weeks earlier, a pub neighbouring Mauvais Garçons had also been broken into, Goldberg says, adding that after hearing about that incident his team had decided to leave a light on to stave off anyone thinking to do the same to them.
+Some weeks earlier, a pub neighbouring Mauvais Garçons had also been broken into, Goldberg says, adding that after hearing about that incident, his team had decided to leave a light on to stave off anyone thinking of doing the same to them.

-Hakim Chajar, the chef-owner of Pointe-Saint-Charles restaurant Miel, tells Eater that his business was also robbed in the morning of Sunday, February 14.
-The restaurant had planned to be open for takeout and delivery on Valentine’s Day, but “decided to close for that evening, losing all potential sales for that day.”
-Miel was robbed at 8:10 a.m., left with a broken window, no cash register, and a broken POS system.
+Hakim Chajar, the chef-owner of Pointe-Saint-Charles restaurant Miel, tells Eater that his business was also robbed on the morning of Sunday, February 14.
+The restaurant had planned to be open for takeout and delivery on Valentine’s Day but “decided to close for that evening, losing all potential sales for that day.”
+Miel was robbed at 8:10 a.m. and left with a broken window, no cash register, and a broken POS system.

-Data released in November by Statistics Canada, shows that reported non-residential breaking and entering crimes in 17 police jurisdictions across the country (including Montreal’s) had dropped by 16.7 percent in the period of March to October in 2020, compared to the same period the year before.
+Data released in November by Statistics Canada shows that reported non-residential breaking and entering crimes in 17 police jurisdictions across the country (including Montreal’s) had dropped by 16.7 percent from March to October in 2020, compared to the same period the year before.
 But restaurants have been more vocal in recent weeks about some incidents that they’re attributing to quiet, curfew-ridden streets and inactive dining rooms.